Enrique Alfaro Ramírez: Crime

 Alfaro Ramírez reported a reduction of 18% in crime between January 2018 and January 2019 and a 22% decrease by January 2020.
 However, murders increased in 2019 to 2,672, eleventh highest in the country, with 34 homicides for 100,000 people.
-As of August, there were 1,528 murderers in 2020, an average of 7.9 per day.
+As of August, there were 1,528 murders in 2020, an average of 7.9 per day.
 Two hundred sixty-six women were murdered in 2020; 54 cases were classified as femicides.

 Five police officers from Casimiro Castillo were arrested for the murder of a young man on August 26, 2020.
 This was after four police in Ixtlahuacán de los Membrillos arrested, tortured, and killed Giovanni López, 30, for not wearing a face mask on May 4 during the pandemic.
 The release of a video of López′s arrest set off violent protests in Guadalajara.

 The Jalisco New Generation Cartel (CJNG), one of the most dangerous drug cartels in Mexico, allegedly threatened the life of Governor Enrique Alfaro Ramírez in August and September 2020.
 CJNG is said to accuse the governor of breaking an agreement he had with them to control drug trafficking in the state, instead turning it over to the Sinaloa Cartel.
-CJNG is believed to be behind the assassination attempt of Secretary of Public Security, Omar García Harfuch in June 2020.